Nkcemeka/NeovimConfig/README.md

 - My options settings are being overridden by a python.nvim plugin.
 Will fix it if I get an easy way
 - My python linter is pycodestyle and the LSP is jedi.
 You need to go to: ~/.local/share/nvim/mason/packages/jedi_language_server/venv/venv.cfg and set its include-site-system-pacakes to true/
 - To install pycodstyle, run pip install pycodestyle

+## Installation Steps
+- Install neovim
+- Place this repo in the .config folder and rename it to nvim
+- Run nvim in your terminal and the required packages would be downloaded